 Source: Better Homes & Gardens

-A budget friendly option for incorporating more copper into your kitchen is by displaying copper cookware and kitchen utensils.
+A budget-friendly option for incorporating more copper into your kitchen is by displaying copper cookware and kitchen utensils.
 Hanging pots and pans, or having copper cooking utensils is a great option to match your handles to some of your décor.
+Whether it's through floating shelves, or a cookware hanger, make your kitchen utensils shine instead of hiding them away in drawers or cabinets.

 Accent with Copper

 While copper can make quite a statement piece on your cabinetry, perhaps you’re having trouble deciding between darker handles, or closer to the gold family colouring.
 An Antique Copper Bronze Highlight is a great finish for those that are looking for the best of both worlds.
-A rub through copper look gives a great highlighted look to the handle to create depth and style.
+A rub-through copper look gives a great highlighted look to the handle to create depth and style.
+This is a much more mutes style of copper, and could be easier to incorporate if you were concerned about not having enough copper accents to match.

-Another great option for accenting with copper is two toned handles, such as the Emtek Select, that features a different colour stem from the handle.
-Having dual toned hardware opens up a greater opportunity to match your other fixtures if that’s what you prefer.
+Another great option for accenting with copper is two-toned handles, such as the Emtek Select, which features a different colour stem from the handle.
+Having dual-toned hardware opens up a greater opportunity to match your other fixtures if that’s what you prefer.
+This also creates a stunning contrast against your cabinetry, and can add a variety of colours that match with either of the tones.

-Choosing a flat black or oil rubbed bronze with copper is a stunning match, that is easily partnered with a variety of light fixtures, faucets, and other appliances.
+Choosing a flat black or oil-rubbed bronze with copper is a stunning match, that is easily partnered with a variety of light fixtures, faucets, and other appliances.
+The flat black provides a universally complimentary finish that can pair well with any accessory or piece of décor.